GravityID/status-manager/README.md

 ### Revoke

-Revoke a Verifiable Credential associated with an on-chain Revocation Manager
+Revoke a Verifiable Credential associated with a Revocation Manager

 ```typescript
 import { InMemorySigner } from "@taquito/signer";